Ivanhoe line: Proposed Further Service

 East Midlands Parkway railway station has now been built on the route.
 The Borough of Charnwood's local plan of 2004 anticipates a station at Thurmaston.

 In 2022 the closed section of the line was one of nine schemes chosen to undergo a feasibility scrutiny by Network Rail as part of the government's Restoring Your Railway programme.
 If approved, work could start in 2024 and the line reopened in 2026.

 On 4 October 2023, the government included reopening the line as part of its Network North scheme.
+However, in April 2026, news emerged that the western section of the line between Mantle Lane in Coalville and Burton upon Trent is set to be mothballed.